-Gallium Antimicrobial Agents: Innovations in Combating Drug-Resistant Pathogens Original paper
+Gallium as novel Antimicrobial Agents: Innovations in Combating Drug-Resistant Pathogens Original paper

 Metals